On the multidimensional permanent and q-ary designs: Multidimensional permanent

+Consider a $k$-partite hypergraph $G_k$ containing $N$ vertices in each part $C_i$, $i=1,\dots,k$.
+Suppose that each $k$-edge of $G_k$ consists of $k$ vertices, with one vertex in each part of the hypergraph.
+A set of disjoint $k$-edges that matches all vertices of the hypergraph is called a {\it perfect $k$-matching}.
+Let each part $C_i$ of the hypergraph be enumerated by $1,2,\dots,N$.
+We define the {\it adjacency array} $M(G_k)=(m_{i_1\dots i_k})$ by the following rule: $m_{i_1\dots i_k}=1$ if there exists a $k$-edge consisting of vertices with numbers $i_1$ from the first part, $i_2$ from the second part and so on and $m_{i_1\dots i_k}=0$ otherwise.

-It is well known that the permanent of adjacency matrix of bipartite graph is equal to the number of perfect matchings of the graph.
-The following statement is straightforward from definitions.
+It is well known that the permanent of the adjacency matrix of a bipartite graph is equal to the number of perfect matchings of the graph.
+The following statement is straightforward.

-\begin{proposition} The number of perfect $k$-matchings of a hypergraph $G_k$ is equal to\\ $\per_k M({ G_k} )$. \end{proposition}
+\begin{proposition} The number of perfect $k$-matchings of a hypergraph $G_k$ is equal to ${\rm per}_k M({ G_k} )$. \end{proposition}

+It is clear that any biregular bipartite graph $G=(L,R,E)$ with partition $\{ C_1,\dots,C_k\}$ of part $L$ into $(L,R)$-perfect codes is equivalent to a $k$-partite regular hypergraph $G_k$ with parts $C_1,\dots,C_k$.
+Here $k$-edges of $G_k$ correspond to vertices of the second part $R$ of $G$ and perfect $k$-matchings of $G_k$ one-to-one correspond to $(R,L)$-perfect codes of $G$.